tekumara/notes/top.md

 ## See also

 Pidstat is a little like top’s per-process summary, but prints a rolling summary instead of clearing the screen, eg: `pidstat 1`

+[bottom](bottom.md) will show real mem, unlike top.
+It can also group processes together with the same name, which is super useful.